Customizable, 3D Printable Keyguard for Grid-based, Free-form, and Hybrid AAC Apps on Tablets

 Measuring the opening in your case may be hard to do accurately with a ruler.
 For the most accurate measurements you may want to print an Easy Measurement Tool.

-You can add extra plastic to the perimeter of the keyguard if the case opening is very close to the edge of the screen.
+You can add extra width to the perimeter of the keyguard if the case opening is very close to the edge of the screen.
 Note that there’s no free lunch, adding plastic will make your keyguard more sturdy but it will also result in loosing access to active areas of your app.

 Note that you can get a pretty good idea of the height and width of the opening in your case by going to the Keyguard AT website and checking whether your case matches one of the over 400 cases they’ve measured.
 You’ll still need to estimate the corner radius of the opening.
 Guessing a number that’s a little too large will work better than guessing a number that’s a little too small.